yaptide/yaptide/docs/persistency.md

 In Yaptide flask-migrate is responsible for modyfing database after each change to `models.py` and keeping track of versions of database (new version comes after each modification of models.py).

 ### Development steps
-For development - running yaptide_postgres in docker is required.
+For development - running yaptide_postgres in docker is required (Flask-migrate can be used on sqlite daatbase we use in development but it's postgres database on production we want to migrate).
 It's recommended to do development on local machine.

 1. Make sure all poetry dependencies are installed.
 Run `poetry shell` in terminal.
 2. Calling `flask db` commands will require `FLASK_SQLALCHEMY_DATABASE_URI` variable to be defined before each execution:

-    - The general pattern for `FLASK_SQLALCHEMY_DATABASE_URI` is taken from docker-compose (there is only postgres changed to localhost):
+    - The general pattern for `FLASK_SQLALCHEMY_DATABASE_URI` is taken from docker-compose (there is only `postgres` changed to localhost or 127.0.0.1 ):

       `FLASK_SQLALCHEMY_DATABASE_URI=postgresql+psycopg://${POSTGRES_USER:-yaptide_user}:${POSTGRES_PASSWORD:-yaptide_password}@localhost:5432/${POSTGRES_DB:-yaptide_db}`